sonofthort/metajson/README.md

 Feature | Notes
 ------------- | -------------
 General testing | I imagine there are some clever recursive scenarios that could make this explode, if not just because of infinite looping.
 Don't go too crazy with features | Confirm that sought after feature cannot be implemented easily with a dictionary.
 Consider creating a "standard" dictionary of useful helpers.
-The standard dictionary would be included if the metajson object has a "include" array like ["standard"].
+The standard dictionary would be included if the metajson object has an "include" array like ["standard"].

 # Answers
 It returns (1 + 2) * (5 - 3), which equals 6